 Wirecard was once a high-flying international Fintech, founded in 1999 and listed on the prestigious DAX index in 2018.
-The German company offered a range of services including transaction processing, risk management and the issuing and processing of payment cards.
+The German company offered a range of services including transaction processing, risk management and the issuing and processing of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. cards.

 In June 2020, the company’s auditor, Ernst & Young detected a €1.9 billion discrepancy in the accounts.
 CEO Markus Braun resigned and was arrested.
 On June 25, 2020, Wirecard filed for insolvency.
 A warrant was also issued for the arrest of former Chief Operating Officer, Jan Marsalek who is on the run.
 According to the Financial Times, Marsalek is a person of interest to three western intelligence agencies, which are intrigued by his association with Russia’s military intelligence agency and his secretive para-military projects in Libya and Syria.